< Back

 Bill Evans Trio: ‘Waltz for Debby’

-This recording is a bit late for Eduqas, but it’s based on a solo piano recording released in 1956.
+This recording is a bit late for Eduqas (early 1960s), but it’s based on a solo piano recording released in 1956.
 Note the great descending bassline.

 Focused Listening